morrownr/8821cu-20210916/README.md

 Question: I have an adapter with the 8821cu chipset which means it supports bluetooth.
 The bluetooth works but the wifi does not.
 What is wrong?

-Answer: There appears to be a hardware bug in some 8821cu based adapters and the fix is to set the driver option ( `rtw_RFE_type` ) in 8821cu.conf.
+Answer: There appears to be an issue where adapters can be set up differently by makers.
+The fix is to set the driver option ( `rtw_RFE_type` ) in 8821cu.conf.
 The easiest way to edit 8821cu.conf is to run the following from the driver
 directory: